 |

 Pousada w/pool Formerly a 16th C. Convent

-Pousada is an example of the achievement of perfect harmony between the
+Nossa Sra.
+Assunção, is an example of perfect harmony between

-traditional and modern concepts of Portuguese architecture and a felicitous
+the traditional and modern concepts of Portuguese architecture, adapting

-example of adapting the austerity of a convent to today's standards of
+the austerity of a convent to today's standards of comfort and well-being.

+|